 BA238 Sales and Persuasion 3 class hrs/wk, 3 cr.

 Emphasizes behavioral sciences, sales psychology and techniques, and communication.
-How to sell ideas and attitudes within a firm, and products and services to customers.
+Attention is given to sales of ideas and attitudes internal to the firm, as well as products or services to customers.
 Sp